noelw19/noelw19/README.md

 ### Kia Ora 👋

   **Bio**: A 90's kid that enjoyed computers as a kid but didnt realise this was his passion until after he was 18, enjoy problem solving and listening to lofi while I do it, also enjoy Muay Thai in my spare time to help keep my mind and body healthy.

-Ethical hacking is my current obsession.
+  **Current Obsession**: Ethical hacking and CTF's.

   **Co-op**: To aid my learning in the ethical hacking space am open to cooperatively do some bug bounties.